-Demographic and landscape issues that set the scene for the budget and financial strategy focus of major council-led redevelopment, with current schemes the Levelling Up Fund project, being focused on Sheerness.
+Demographic and landscape issues that set the scene for the budget and financial strategy

+3.1 For such a relatively small area, the borough is a remarkably diverse place, including the historic market town of Faversham, the traditional seaside resort of Sheerness and the more industrial market town of Sittingbourne.
+In recent years Sittingbourne has been the focus of major council-led redevelopment, with current schemes the Levelling Up Fund project, being focused on Sheerness.
 The Council's urban centres are connected both physically and culturally by the borough's extensive and important rural areas, accounting for around a quarter of the population, which take in several protected wildlife habitats and part of the Kent Downs area of outstanding natural beauty.